-VICD 453 PRODUCTION DESIGN (3-0-3) Prerequistes: GRAD 351, VICD 351, or Senior status
+VICD 453 PRODUCTION DESIGN (3-0-3) Prerequistes: GRAD 351, VICD 351

 In this course, the student will be introduced to the various production techniques used in graphic design.
 The understanding of both manual and computer-aided procedures will enlighten each student to the production phase which is important to the execution, presentation and publication of final designs.
-F

-VICD 455 SENIOR PROJECT (6-0-4) Prerequisite: Senior status
+VICD 455 SENIOR PROJECT (6-0-4) Prerequisite: approval of the Department Chair